If you see a distinctive pattern of cracking in your asphalt that looks like the…

 For many parts of the U.S., cold weather is on its way.
-More than 90% of American parking areas are surfaced with asphalt paving, which means that most homeowners use it on their driveways every day.
+More than 90% of American parking areas are surfaced with asphalt paving.
 Many of us think we know how to properly care for our asphalt paving in fall and winter, but we may actually be doing more harm than good with some of our methods.
 To help you extend the life of your driveway — and to reduce the chance of costly asphalt repair or replacement in the future — follow these dos and don’ts for the upcoming season:

 - Keep your driveway clean

 Making sure your driveway is clear of debris, leaves, and branches will help with wintertime management.
 For the sake of your car and the asphalt paving, you’ll want a smooth surface in fall and winter.

 In order to protect your driveway from the seemingly endless freeze-thaw cycle of winter, you should have sealcoating performed in early fall.
 Seal coating keeps your driveway crack-free and will extend its life.
 Although we may not always experienced the country’s harshest winters, seal coating is your best bet in preventing unnecessary damage.
 You never know when we’ll see a freeze or a thaw!

 If you live in an area where you experience a lot of snow or ice — or even if you’re subject to a surprise storm — you don’t want to let those elements accumulate.
 It’s best to clear them off as soon as possible, so that multiple snowfalls or layers of ice don’t build up.
 It’ll make your job of shoveling or plowing much easier in the long-run.